ibm-cloud-docs/account/transfer.md

 - Your company's article of incorporation, if applicable
 - A statement that the individual is no longer associated with your company
 - An explanation that you want the account owner to be changed to a new owner
-- The first and last name of the new account owner
+- The given name and surname of the new account owner
 - The email address and phone number of the new account owner
 - A signature of an executive at your company
 - The account number of the account to transfer